django-crispy-forms/django-crispy-forms/docs/tags.rst

 We've also done some helper magic. ``FormHelper`` has a list of attributes that can be set, that affect mainly form attributes.
 Our form will have as DOM id ``id-exampleForm``, it will have as DOM CSS class ``blueForms``, it will use http ``POST`` to send information and its action will be set to ``reverse(submit_survey)``.

-Let's how you render a form with a helper using django-uni-form custom tags.
-First we need to load django-uni-form tags in the templates we use them:

-    {% load uni_form_tags %}
+Let's how to render the form in a template.
 Supposing we have the form in the template context as ``example_form``, we would render it doing:

+    {% load crispy_forms_tags %}
-    {% uni_form example_form example_form.helper %}
+    {% crispy example_form example_form.helper %}

+Realize, that `{% crispy %}` tags expects two parameters.
+First the form variable and then the helper.
+In this case we use the `FormHelper` attached to the form, but you could aslo create a `FormHelper` instance and pass it as a context variable.
+Most of the times, you will want to use the helper attached.
+Note that If you name your `FormHelper` attribute `helper` you will only need to do:

+    {% crispy form %}

 This is exactly the html that you would get::